 The AFAM program has a strong focus on coursework and research on African American and or Black peoples in the United States, as their cultures and history have been integral to the development of the nation-state and also highlight the country’s problems and promises.
 The program also offers many courses on the cultures and history of Africa and its other Diaspora communities.
 Our courses range from the humanities to the social and natural sciences, and our approaches and methods are applicable to virtually all areas of study at UNH.
 Students are encouraged to take courses from a variety of disciplines.
 The minor therefore is designed to serve the needs of all students, regardless of their background, and to complement their work in their major fields of study.

-We maintain close intellectual and practical solidarities with UNH’s Center for the Humanities, Department of Women’s and Gender Studies, and other interdisciplinary minor programs in American studies, Native American and Indigenous studies, queer studies, and race and ethnic studies.
+We maintain close intellectual and practical solidarities with UNH’s Center for the Humanities, Department of Women’s and Gender Studies, and other interdisciplinary minor programs in American Studies, Native American and Indigenous Studies, Latin American, Latinx, and Caribbean Studies, Queer Studies, and Race and Ethnic Studies.
 Our program faculty also maintain ties with Black educational and community organizations, such as the Seacoast African American Cultural Center, Black Heritage Trail of New Hampshire and others in the region.